-20. The Corporate Director of Finance is responsible for developing, reviewing and maintaining an Anti-Fraud and Corruption Strategy and for advising on effective systems of internal control to prevent, detect and pursue fraud and corruption; advising on anti-fraud and anti-corruption strategies and measures; and, ensuring that effective procedures are in place to investigate promptly any fraud or irregularity.
+24. The Corporate Director of Finance is responsible for developing, reviewing and maintaining an Anti-Fraud and Corruption Strategy and for advising on effective systems of internal control to prevent, detect and pursue fraud and corruption; advising on anti-fraud and anti-corruption strategies and measures; and, ensuring that effective procedures are in place to investigate promptly any fraud or irregularity.

-21. Ensuring the Head of Internal Audit is assessing its resources and capability at least annually against the current fraud risks and Counter Fraud staff have unfettered access to people and records to prevent and detect fraud.
+25. The Corporate Director of Finance is responsible for ensuring the Head of Internal Audit is assessing its resources and capability at least annually against the current fraud risks and Counter Fraud staff have unfettered access to people and records to prevent and detect fraud.